duynghiadev/Learn-Go/Code4Func/backend-github-trending-1/API_ENDPOINTS.md

 The API may return the following error responses:

-- `400 Bad Request`: Invalid request body or validation errors
+- `400 Bad Request`: Invalid request body, validation errors, or insufficient permissions
 - `401 Unauthorized`: Invalid credentials
 - `403 Forbidden`: Insufficient permissions
 - `404 Not Found`: Resource not found